Infant mortality is defined as the death of a child under the age of one year.

 50+ babies died due to unsafe sleep practices in Summit and Mahoning Counties

-Putting safe sleep deaths into perspective, statewide in Ohio there are 3 unsafe sleep deaths each week, which equated to about 140 infants in 2018
+Putting safe sleep deaths into perspective, statewide in Ohio there are 3 unsafe sleep deaths each week, which equates to ~150 infant unsafe sleep deaths per year.

 45% of those that were due to an infant sleeping in an adult bed (co-sleeping).

 Between the years of 2013-2019, there were 50+ babies that died due to unsafe sleep practices in Summit and Mahoning Counties.
 The majority of those families were either co-sleeping with their babies in bed, or in the care of someone other the parent/primary caregiver who was not aware of safe sleep practices.

 That is 50+ babies who lives were lost, and at least 50 mothers/caregivers who experienced an excruciating loss.
 This solidifies why the work that we are doing surrounding safe sleep education and access to a safe place to sleep is important.

 There is a disproportionate number of black infants (under the age of 1) dying in Summit County.
 A Non-Hispanic, African American baby is 2.5-3 times more likely to die than a Non-Hispanic white baby in Summit County, not factoring in other disparities such as marital status, socioeconomic status, or level of education.

 Specifically for safe sleep deaths, hot spot zip codes are also expanding (44305, 44306, 44310, 44320, and newly added 44314).
 Our efforts at ACH are focused on all races and ethnicities, but there is special attention being placed on our African American mothers, who are losing their babies at a much higher rate.